TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: : System Architecture

-\textbf{Geometric Traversability Estimation:} Based on information about slope and step height of the terrain, we can calculate a geometric traversability score $T_{geo}$.
-According to the physical constraints of the robot, we create some critical values $s_{cri}$, $s_{safe}$, $h_{cri}$, $h_{safe}$, as the thresholds for safety and danger detection.
+Based on information about slope and step height of the terrain, we can calculate a geometric traversability score $T_{geo}$.
+According to the physical constraints of the robot, we create some critical values, $s_{cri}$, $s_{safe}$, $h_{cri}$, $h_{safe}$, as the thresholds for safety and danger detection.
 The purpose of those threshold values is to avoid danger when the surface condition exceeds the limits of the robot and to avoid more calculations when the surface is very flat.
-In other cases, the traversability is calculated as a continuous value.
-The formula for geometric traversability $T_{geo}$ is:
+The formula for geometric traversability $T_{geo}$ for each grid is: